Gary Barlow: Tax avoidance controversy

 In June 2012, it was revealed that along with Take That bandmates Howard Donald and Mark Owen (and over 1,100 other people), Barlow had invested £26 million in music industry investment schemes.
 The news attracted controversy when it was understood that the schemes could serve as tax shelters for wealthy people.
 Barlow was accused of tax avoidance rather than tax evasion, as the scheme itself was not illegal at the time Barlow invested in it.
-Barlow's lawyer responded to the claims, stating he "paid significant tax, and that they believed the schemes were not for tax avoidance purposes but were legitimate commercial enterprises".
+Barlow's lawyer responded to the claims, stating that the singer "paid significant tax, and that they believed the schemes were not for tax avoidance purposes but were legitimate commercial enterprises".
 In May 2014 a judge ruled that the scheme was set up for the purpose of avoiding tax, with the scheme generating losses of £336 million to enable Barlow and others to offset those losses against taxes they were liable to pay from other earnings.
-In June 2016 Barlow (and Donald and Owen plus their manager Jonathon Wild) announced they would not be appealing against a ruling that they are liable to re-pay the tax.
-Barlow has apologised on Twitter "to anyone who was offended by the tax stories".
+In June 2016, Barlow (and Donald and Owen plus their manager Jonathon Wild) announced they would not appeal against a ruling that they are liable to re-pay the tax.
+Barlow apologised on Twitter "to anyone who was offended by the tax stories".

-In an interview with BBC Radio in 2020, Paul Stenning, who worked for the band in 1995 under their financial advisor Simon Orange, explained the way the band's finances were structured, saying they were "meticulously disseminated".